 words relating to the human sacrifice are:

 apo apokeria filthy deed

-"The disgusting and filthy killing of a person in legendary tradition".
+"The disgusting and filthy killing of a person in legendary

-became the rallying cry of the Benedictine monks who established the first
+This name became the rallying cry of the Benedictine monks who

 place in NW Europe and the ordeal was attended by thousands of people coming